maxxyhc/AI-driven-Biomedical-Knowledge-Grpah-system/README.md

 - Can be reset manually with `reset_memory()`

 **Why it matters:**
-This allows the agent to remember entities (e.g., “TP53”, “BRCA1”) or discussion topics (e.g., “drug resistance”) across turns, creating a more coherent, human-like dialogue.
+This allows the agent to remember entities or discussion topics across turns, creating a more coherent and human-like dialogue.

 ---